David-OConnor/bio_files/README.md

 using the [API docs](https://docs.rs/bio_files), or your IDE.
 These structs generally include these three methods: `new()`, `save()` and `load()`. `new()` accepts `&str` for text files, and a `R: Read + Seek` for binary. `save()` and `load()` accept `&Path`.
 The Force Field formats instead use `load_dat`, `save_frcmod` instead, as they use the same structs for both formats.

+## Serial numbers
+Serial numbers for atoms, residues, and chains are generally pulled directly from atom data files (mmCIF, Mol2 etc).
+Residue lists are stored as `Vec<u32>`, with the `u32` being the serial number.
+In your application, you may wish to adapt these generic types to custom ones that use index lookups instead of serial numbers.
+We use SNs here because they're more robust; add optimizations downstream.

 Example use: